List of The Blacklist characters: Elizabeth Keen

 In "Rassvet", Liz tracks down her grandfather Dominic Wilkinson with the help of Ressler and finally learns much of the truth about Reddington and her mother from him.
 Liz learns that the man she shot as a child, as remembered in "Tom Connolly", was, in fact, the real Reddington and she killed him.
 Dom tells Liz about her mother and her history with Ilya Koslov, the man who became Reddington to protect Katarina.
-Dom states that twenty-eight years before, her mother had promised to send him a letter to a post office box when she was safe, but he has never gotten one despite checking every week.
+Dom states that 28 years before, her mother had promised to send him a letter to a post-office box when she was safe, but he has never gotten one despite checking every week.
 Liz later flies to Hong Kong and reveals to Reddington that she knows the truth about who he really is, but he refuses to answer her questions about why he continued being Reddington after gaining access to all of his money.

-In "Elizabeth Keen", she becomes #1 on the blacklist and plots against Reddington.
+In "Elizabeth Keen", she becomes number one on the blacklist and plots against Reddington.
 Reddington tells Dembe that he only wants Liz found, not necessarily caught.
-Dembe suggests that Red's killing Katarina in front of Liz was part of his plan to groom Liz to take over his empire, but Red admits that he never had a plan going in.
+Dembe suggests that Red's killing of Katarina in front of Liz was part of his plan to groom Liz to take over his empire, but Red admits that he never had a plan going in.
 In the end, Liz manages to rob Red of 35 million euros ($41,000,000).
-While Aram and Ressler attempt to resign so that someone else can go after Liz due to their conflicting feelings on the matter, Cooper admits that he would also have to resign in that case, and the three men decide to continue the hunt for Liz themselves rather than send total strangers after her.
+While Aram and Ressler attempt to resign so that someone else can go after Liz, due to their conflicting feelings on the matter, Cooper admits that he would also have to resign in that case, and the three men decide to continue the hunt for Liz themselves rather than send total strangers after her.

 In "Konets", Liz gets an offer from Reddington, who gives her a letter containing all the answers about his identity she was seeking, but first, she had to kill him and take his empire over.
 Liz could have killed Red and put an end to his mystery, but only then does she understand how much she needs him in her life.
 However, she accepts the offer because she still wants to know who Reddington is.
-When she finally faces him, she gets killed by Vandyke and is left bleeding on the street before Ressler arrives.
+When she finally faces Reddington, Vandyke shoots her and she is left bleeding on the street before Ressler arrives.

-In Season 9, Red investigates Liz's murder, trying to discover who was truly responsible despite numerous obstacles being put in his way.
+In season 9, Red investigates Liz's murder, trying to discover who was truly responsible despite numerous obstacles being put in his way.
 In "Caelum Bank," Red finally discovers that it was Marvin Gerard.
-After a confrontation with Red, Gerard commits suicide the night before the three-year anniversary of Liz's death.
+After a confrontation with Red, Gerard commits suicide the night before the third anniversary of Liz's death.
 The next morning, Cooper, Aram, Dembe, Park, and Ressler all gather at Liz's grave to remember their friend and share their happy memories of Liz's life.